AVM-27/Basic-C-Programs-for-All/README.md

 To get going:

 1. Clone the repository:
+''' bash
 git clone https://github.com/AVM-27/Basic-C-Programs-for-All.git

-2. Enter the folder and browse through the variety of sample codes.
+3. Enter the folder and browse through the variety of sample codes.

-3. Compile and run programs with your favorite C compiler:
+4. Compile and run programs with your favorite C compiler

-4. 4.
+6. 4.
 Read, experiment, and enjoy—you might even smile at a well-placed comment.

 ## Example Topics Covered